jimpick/fvm-hanoi-actor-1/README.md

 You can see the "decoded output" contains the state of the game, which consists of a number of discs stacked on three towers.

 ## Move a disc from one tower to another (method 3)

+Again, the address will be different, so use your address.
+The argument in this case is "12" which means "move a disc from tower 1 to tower 2".

+If you want to move the disc from tower 1 to tower 3, use "13".
+Likewise, to move a disc from tower 2 to tower 3, use "23".

 ```
 $ ./invoke.sh t01028 3 $(echo 12 | base64)